scrapy/scrapy/docs/intro/install.rst

 Other Linux distros
 ~~~~~~~~~~~~~~~~~~~

-The easiest way to install Scrapy in other Linux distros is through
+The easiest way to install Scrapy on other Linux distros is through
-``easy_install``, which will automatically install Twisted, w3lib and lxml as
+``easy_install`` or ``pip``, which will automatically install Twisted, w3lib
-dependencies.
-See :ref:`intro-install-easy`.
+and lxml dependencies.

+See :ref:`intro-install-easy` or :ref:`intro-install-pip`

 Another way would be to install dependencies, if you know the packages in your
 distros that meets them.
 See :ref:`intro-install-requirements`.